 It's a bird... it's a plane... it the History Heroes!

-In January, we will release a survey when students can vote on their favorite History Heroes.
+Now, the time has come for students to vote on their favorite History Heroes.
 The winning heroes will be featured on this year's annual button and t-shirt.
 Students who vote will receive a History Heroes sticker pack.

 Theme Poster History Heroes